APN promotes Kwahu Summit at US-Africa Leaders Summit

 Global geopolitical issues in recent times have, yet again, exposed Africa’s over-reliance on the global supply chain, on natural resources export, and the imperative for Africa to seriously consider how to cushion herself against future economic shocks.

-The combined effects of Covid-19, the oil price war between Saudi Arabia and Russia in 2020 and the recent Ukraine-Russia war have seen a fall in commodity prices and the temporary breakdown of the global supply chain.
+The combined effects of Covid-19, the oil price war between Saudi Arabia and Russia in 2020, and the recent Ukraine-Russia war has seen a fall in commodity prices and the temporary breakdown of the global supply chain.

 The Africa Prosperity Dialogues will focus on developing a transnational stewardship of a common platform while also acknowledging the realities of instituting a common trade initiative.